 $550 ARPPU…are you kidding me?

-The number seems a dream right?
+The number seems like a dream right?
 But it’s a reality.

 It’s neither any famous tech-giant nor any investment conglomerate that has achieved this.
-It’s a gaming company Machine Zone who had achieved this milestone with their game “Game of War” in 2015.
+It’s a gaming company Machine Zone, that had achieved this milestone with their game “Game of War” in 2015.